Understanding Cooling Time Optimization

 - Speed: 2.5× faster

-- Pros: Low cost, safe, easy to implement, can use inert gas (Ar)
+- Pros: Low cost, simple to implement, can use inert gas (Ar)

 - Cons: May cause surface oxidation if ambient air